Layr-Labs/eigenlayer-contracts/docs/core/accounting/StrategyBaseAccounting.md

 * Alice's shares: **1**
 * Alice's "deserved" token balance: **1e6 + 1**

 Note the large difference between the `StrategyBase`'s token balance and the number of shares.
-As mentioned before, the exchange rate is now 1e6 tokens : 1 share.
+As mentioned before, the exchange rate is now 1e6 + 1 tokens : 1 share.

 When Bob deposits 1000 tokens, he is depositing less than 1e6 tokens, meaning that *he receives no shares for his deposit*.
 Calculating Bob's total shares:

-* Bob's 1000 tokens * 1 share / 1e6 tokens = 1e-3 shares = 0 shares
+* Bob's 1000 tokens * 1 share / 1e6 + 1 tokens = 1e-3 shares = 0 shares

-Due to the large divisor, Bob's received shares are now 1e-3, a very small number, which is *effectively 0* due to EVM division.
+Due to the large divisor, Bob's received shares are now 1e-3, a very small number, which is *rounded down to 0* due to EVM division.
 Thus, **Bob receives no shares for his token deposit**.
 This is a problem, as he is entitled to 1000 tokens, but has no shares for withdrawing it.

 The current state:
 * `StrategyBase` total shares: 1